qsebring3930/cs2mulch/_pages/bst.md

 Additionally, these cards can be overlapped on the corners to demonstrate insertion and removal algorithms for binary trees or heaps.

+{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Demonstration
+of binary search tree." %}

 ## Licenses and Attributions

 Add information here